mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/install/requirements/index.md

 The [Kaptain SDK with Tensorflow tutorial][tensorflow] column lists the resources required to install Kaptain and run the Kaptain SDK with Tensorflow tutorial.
 Again, these resources must be **freely available** within the cluster, and should not be allocated to any other applications.

-For **on premises** installations, horizontal scalability is limited by the overall size of the cluster and its quotas.
+For **on-premises** installations, horizontal scalability is limited by the overall size of the cluster and its quotas.

 For **cloud** installations, scaling out can be limited by resource quotas.